maths/moodle-qtype_stack/doc/en/CAS/Random.md

     A:matrix([5,5],[5,5])-rand(matrix([11,11],[11,11]));

+There are also Maxima's random functions.
+For example, to create a random list use `random_permutation`.

 ### rand_with_step(lower,upper,step) ###

 Returns a random number from the set {lower, lower+step, lower+2*step, ... , final}.
 The examples below explain behaviour the best.